Job Hunters

 Career Site

 News Corp. is one of the world's top media companies.
 It owns and operates the Fox Network, Fox News cable channel, 20th Century Fox movie studio, The New York Post, Harper Collins books and The Times of London.
 The company owns TV stations, newspapers, and satellite television.
-The company also has a stake in DirecTV and Gemstar-TV Guide.
+The company also has a stake in DirecTV and BSkyB.

 The company has a major presence in Australia, Asia, U.S. and England.
 News Corp. moved its headquarters from Sydney to New York City in 2004.

-News Corp. is led by media mogul Murdoch, who has made an enormous impact on U.S. media over the past three decades.
-In 1986, Murdoch launched the Fox TV network as the fourth major television network to compete with ABC, CBS and NBC.
+In 1986, Rupert Murdoch launched the Fox TV network as the fourth major television network to compete with ABC, CBS and NBC.
 In 1994, Murdoch upended the sports world by winning the rights to broadcast NFL football games, outbidding CBS.
 Fox has gone on to win rights to broadcast Major League Baseball, NHL hockey and Nascar races.
+Fox won rights this year to broadcast World Cup Soccer Tournament in 2018 and 2022.

 The Fox Network has had a big success with reality show American Idol, which has been among the top-rated programs over the past several years.
 The Fox News cable channel, launched in 1996, has become the most-watched all-news channel, eclipsing rival CNN.
 Fox News is criticized for having a pro-Republican and conservative stance.
 Fox News President Roger Ailes is a former consultant for President Ronald Reagan and Murdoch is known for his conservative leanings.